aapoalas/denonomicon/static/contents/interfacing-with-non-c-api/cpp/std-function.md

 function that will be called with both the outside and bound parameters of the lambda.

-If a lambda binds over a single variable that is at most a pointer in size, it will be stored in the `userdata_`.
+If a lambda binds a single variable that is at most a pointer in size, it will be stored in the `userdata_`.
 Otherwise, the variables get stored in the `callback_data_` struct.

 The two functions in the struct are the operation callback and the call